B.C. Provincial Budget Tax Changes

 On February 20, 2018, the government announced proposed changes to the provincial tax laws.

 Read a summary explanation of all the tax changes in the Budget and Fiscal Plan.

 Changes were introduced for:

 Learn more about the following tax changes using the sources below.

 Provincial Sales Tax

-More information on the requirement to take an inventory of, and pay additional security on, unsold tobacco products held in B.C. will be provided at a later date.
+More information on the requirement to take an inventory of, and pay additional security on, tobacco held in inventory at 12:01 am on April 1, 2018 will be provided at a later date.

 Motor Fuel Tax

 Effective April 1, 2018, the motor fuel tax rates in the Victoria regional transit service area are increased to 5.5 cents per litre from 3.5 cents on gasoline and diesel.